27 Habits to Develop the Growth Mindset in Your Life

 Do you feel insecure about your work and are often envious of those whom you see succeed?

 If so, your mindset is fixed.
-And while I’m pretty sure you don’t believe you can change your mindset, you can.
+And while I’m pretty sure you don’t believe you can change your perspective, you can.

-In this article we are going to look at specific things you can do to develop a growth mindset, which will open new doors for you in your life to help you flourish unlike ever before.
-But first, let me explain to you how this is a personal trait that you have the power to change.
+In this article, we will examine specific ways to develop a growth mindset.
+This mindset will open new doors in your life and help you flourish unlike ever before.
+But first, let me explain how this is a personal trait that you have the power to change.

 How is a fixed mindset created to begin with?

-Carol Dweck, a Professor of Psychology at Stanford University, has devoted a lot of her research to implicit theories of intelligence.
-She posited that there are two types of mindsets that people hold, and whichever one you have has a great impact on your life.
+Carol Dweck, a Professor of Psychology at Stanford University, has devoted much of her research to implicit theories of intelligence.
+She posited that people hold two types of mindsets, and whichever one you have has a great impact on your life.

-Dweck separates people into two groups,, with some people believing their success stems from their innate abilities, and others believing their success is a product of their hard work, continued learning, and perseverance.
+Dweck divides people into two groups: some who believe their success stems from their innate abilities and others who believe it is a product of their hard work, continued learning, and perseverance.

-Dweck’s research uncovers two main sources of the root of our mindsets: praising and labeling.
-When we are growing up and our parents and teachers praise and label us, they’re unintentionally laying the foundation for our future mindsets.
+Dweck’s research uncovers two primary sources of the root of our mindsets: praising and labeling.
+When we grow up and our parents and teachers praise and label us, they’re unintentionally laying the foundation for our future mindsets.

-In her studies, she found that students who were praised for their abilities developed a fixed mindset and those praised for their efforts developed a growth mindset.
+In her studies, she found that students praised for their abilities developed a fixed mindset, and those commended for their efforts created a growth mindset.

-For more examples of fixed mindset vs. growth mindset, check out this post.
+Check out this post for more examples of fixed mindset vs. growth mindset.
 Or better yet, watch the video below:

-In further tests, the students who were praised for their abilities tended to reject new challenges and avoided doing tasks that could expose a shortcoming, and their performance took a nosedive.
+In further tests, the students praised for their abilities tended to reject new challenges and avoided tasks that could expose a shortcoming, and their performance took a nosedive.

 In contrast, many students who were praised for their efforts reported they enjoyed the difficult problems more than the simple ones, and their performance continuously improved.